KushalRoyChowdhury/ChatBuddy/README.md

 ## ⚠️ Disclaimer

-**Version 2.0 and above is not backward compatible with data from v1.X** Due to significant data structure changes in this release, older `.json` chat files cannot be imported.
+**Version 2.0 and above is not backward compatible with data from v1.X** Due to significant data structure changes in this release, older `.json` files & chats cannot be imported.
 Permanent Memories will be migrated automatically.

 ---